SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

-## Example 3: Filter content by mulitple column properties and Order the results
+## Example 3: Enumerate content by mulitple column properties and Order the results

-This example filters the specified container content by the column property you specify and the name of the document (listitem/fields/FileLeafRef) that is on the item and will order the results by the column specified.
+This example enumerates the specified container content by the column property you specify and the name of the document (listitem/fields/FileLeafRef) that is on the item and will order the results by the column specified.

 ### Request